derryl0925/cse15l-lab-reports/lab4.md

 2. Navigate to the last while loop using hjkl to go left, down, up, and right
   ![Image](navigatingInsideVimFile.png)
 3. Pressing "i" to enter Insert Mode then make the change required (index1 --> index2)
-4. We then press :wq to save and quit then `cat ListExamples.java` to see if our changes saved successfully.
+4. We then press <esc> to return to normal mode, **:wq** to save and quit, then `cat ListExamples.java` to see if our changes saved successfully.
 ![Image](catFile.png)

 ---